Spectrum™ Preimplantation Genetic Diagnosis (PGD) for single-gene disorders

 Information for Healthcare Providers

 Improve your patient’s chances for a successful IVF cycle and healthy pregnancy

-Natera’s single-gene PGD tests cells from an embryo for specific mutations for a genetic disorder in the family.
+Natera’s Spectrum tests cells from an embryo for specific mutations for a genetic disorder in the family.

 Testing can be performed on a Day 3 blastomere biopsy or a Day 5 trophectoderm biopsy sample.
 ICSI is required due to the risk of misdiagnosis caused by sperm contamination if conventional IVF fertilization is used.
 These samples are sent to Natera’s CLIA-certified laboratory in San Carlos, California and results are reported within 5 business days.
 A frozen embryo transfer (FET) is required.